 - The School promotes an ethos of good behaviour where pupils treat each other with respect at all times, inside and outside of School; - All new pupils are made aware of the School's expected standards of behaviour.
 They are told what to do if they encounter bullying.
 We guarantee that those who report bullying in good faith will be supported; - We use appropriate assemblies to explain the School's policy on bullying.
 Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the School.
 The programme reinforces messages about community involvement and taking care of each other.
 It focuses on the importance of equality and diversity and pupils are encouraged to avoid prejudicial and exclusionary language.
-Age appropriate information about online dangers such as grooming, accessing internet sites containing violent or adult content and inappropriate sharing of personal information and photographs; - Other lessons develop social skills and by teaching moral and spiritual values show that bullying is unacceptable; - All of our pupils are encouraged to tell any member of staff at once if they are being bullied, or if they know or suspect that bullying is taking place; - The school planners give advice on where pupils can seek help, including details of confidential help lines and websites where they can connect with external help and advice; - We provide training to our pupils in leadership positions which specifically covers the importance of offering support and assistance to younger and to vulnerable pupils; and - The School does not tolerate peer-group "initiation ceremonies" or hazing rituals designed to cause pain, anxiety or humiliation to pupils, and all staff remain alert to such actions. - Pupils will: - always be aware that it is a pupil's perception of an action towards them that is important; - always be aware of the behaviour the School feels is unacceptable and will not be tolerated; - always be encouraged to be vigilant amongst themselves for signs that a pupil may perceive they are being bullied; - always feel their fears are being taken seriously by a member of staff.
+Age appropriate information is provided about online dangers such as grooming, accessing internet sites containing violent or adult content and inappropriate sharing of personal information and photographs; - Other lessons develop social skills and by teaching moral and spiritual values show that bullying is unacceptable; - All of our pupils are encouraged to tell any member of staff at once if they are being bullied, or if they know or suspect that bullying is taking place; - The school planners give advice on where pupils can seek help, including details of confidential help lines and websites where they can connect with external help and advice; - We provide training to our pupils in leadership positions which specifically covers the importance of offering support and assistance to younger and to vulnerable pupils; and - The School does not tolerate peer-group "initiation ceremonies" or hazing rituals designed to cause pain, anxiety or humiliation to pupils, and all staff remain alert to such actions.